daniel-ilett/blog/_posts/2019-10-17-tut3-1-something-fishy.md

 For those that haven't come across **UVs** before, they are a type of coordinate system that allow us to map 2D textures (images) to 3D objects.
 In our case, our "3D object" is the screen, which we can consider to be a 2D object for simplicity.
 The UV coordinates, then, map a 2D texture to a 2D screen.
 That 2D texture will be the result of rendering the scene, right before our fisheye shader is put into action.
 Before we look at how such a shader would work, let's talk about the shader system I've developed for this series.

+{: .box-note}
+Please download the project repository from [GitHub](https://github.com/daniel-ilett/image-ultra) if you'd like to follow along!

 <hr/>

 # Shader system